Realistically, the area Russia has taken from Ukraine, they are not just going to give back.

 even in those two provinces still favored being part of Ukraine independence over the prospect of uniting with Russia.

-So I think ultimately, a popular vote of Ukrainians in those two provinces should determine whether or not Russia is allowed to keep them.
+So I think ultimately, a popular vote of Ukrainians in those three provinces should determine whether or not Russia is allowed to keep them.
+And if it were up to the populations in those three regions in a vote, I think only Crimea would choose to be part of Russia.